-The management structure of the Academy now consists of the Headteacher, one Deputy, two Assistant Heads, Key Stage 2 Leader and Business Manager.
+The management structure of the Academy consists of the Headteacher, one Deputy, one Assistant Head, the Key Stage 2 Leader, the Leader of Curriculum, Assessment and Monitoring, the Leader of Personal Development and the Business Manager.

 The 'Pastoral Hub', staffed by non-teachers, has continued to be very successful and has enabled the Head and Deputy Head to concentrate more time on their strategic and operational roles and providing back up and a degree of succession planning.
-The assistant heads are responsible for "Teaching, Learning and Standards" and "Behaviour, Attendance and Pastoral" respectively.
 The overall structure remains the same, consisting of three levels: The Members of the Academy, The Governors and the Senior Leadership Team.
 The aim of the structure is to devolve responsibility and encourage involvement in decision making at all levels and avoid undue bureaucracy or replication of works and roles.